Jakarta governor Ahok found guilty of blasphemy

 (CNN)Jakarta governor Basuki Tjahaja Purnama, commonly known as Ahok, has been sentenced to two years in prison, after being found guilty of blasphemy in a trial seen as a test of Indonesia's religious tolerance.

-In April, prosecutors called for the blasphemy counts to be dropped in exchange for a lesser charge of "spreading hate," but the judges appear to have ignored that recommendation.
+In April, prosecutors had called for the blasphemy counts to be dropped in exchange for a lesser charge of "spreading hate," but the judges appear to have ignored that recommendation.

-The controversial Chinese Christian politician was put on trial in December over accusations that he insulted Islam while campaigning to retain his role.
-The Jakarta governor denied the charges.
+The controversial Chinese Christian politician was put on trial in December over accusations that he insulted Islam while campaigning for re-election.
+He repeatedly denied the charges.

+Ahok was detained immediately after the verdict and taken to the Cipinang detention center in East Jakarta, local media reported.
+He said he would immediately appeal the court's decision.

+The Jakarta governor sparked controversy in late 2016 after quoting a verse from the Quran to prove to his supporters that there were no restrictions on Muslims voting for a non-Muslim politician.

 Almost no one who has been charged under the blasphemy law has ever escaped conviction, associate professor of Indonesian politics at the Australian National University Greg Fealy told CNN.